OlafZhang/generate_anime_name_combination/README.md

 	• Kimetsu no Yaiba

-	• Anohana/The Flower We Saw That Day ( Main charaters )
+	• Anohana/The Flower We Saw That Day ( Main charaters only )

 	• Miss Kobayashi's Dragon Maid ( 5 main dragon charaters and Kobayashi )